philhagen/sof-elk/VM_README.md

 * Syslog data in `~elk_user/lab-2.3_source_evidence/`
   * Unzip each of these files **into the `/logstash/syslog/` directory**, such as: `cd /logstash/syslog/ ; unzip ~elk_user/lab-2.3_source_evidence/<file>`
+  * Use the time frame `2013-06-08 15:00:00` to `2013-06-08 23:30:00` to examine this data.
 * NetFlow data in `~elk_user/lab-3.1_source_evidence/`
   * Use the `nfdump2sof-elk.sh` script and write output **to the `/logstash/nfarch/` directory**, such as: `cd /home/elk_user/lab-3.1_source_evidence/ ; nfdump2sof-elk.sh -e 10.3.58.1 -r ~elk_user/lab-3.1_source_evidence/netflow/ -w /logstash/nfarch/lab-3.1_netflow.txt`
+  * Use the time frame `2012-04-02` to `2012-04-07` to examine this data.

 **Changelog**

+* Update: 2019-01-02: Updated to ES 6.5.3 components
+  * Updated system components to latest CentOS 7.6
+  * Updated all Elastic Stack components to 6.5.3
+  * Numerous other config file, parser, and dashboard updates as documented in the Git history
 * Update: 2018-09-18: All-new with 6.4.1
   * VM was rebuilt entirely from scratch with all Elastic stack components at v6.4.0
   * Updated system components to match latest CentOS 7.5